-Following a new tender procedure, RSG has appointed a new contractor to complete Pier A. The new contract has been agreed in two phases, the pre-execution phase and the execution phase.
-During the pre-execution phase, parties will agree on the scope and pricing prior to commencing the execution phase.
-As a result of the more competitive market circumstances, this could lead to a significant increase in construction costs for RSG to finish Pier A. For more information on the construction of Pier A see the section entitled "Description of Schiphol Nederland - Recent Developments and Key Issues - Investment programme".
+Royal Schiphol Group is currently working on a tender procedure to find and appoint a new contractor to complete Pier A. As part of the tender procedure, a new price for construction work has to be agreed between the new contractor and Royal Schiphol Group.
+As a result of the more competitive market circumstances, this could lead to a significant increase in construction cost for Royal Schiphol Group to finish Pier A. It may also be challenging for Royal Schiphol Group to find a suitable contractor meeting Royal Schiphol Group's standards in a timely manner.
+For more information on the construction of Pier A see the section entitled "Description of Schiphol Nederland - Recent Developments and Key Issues - Investment programme".